 Growing a landscaping business is a process that can be a lot more complicated than it seems.
 Rome wasn’t built in a day and neither was a successful business of any type.
 When you’re first starting out, you need to proceed cautiously but also optimistically.

 You need to be able to anticipate the type of work that you’re going to get and act accordingly.
 You also need to have a firm strategy in mind that you’ve created, all the while having realistic expectations for the future in place.
+Don't expect your landscaping services to compete with the big guys on day one or expect commercial clients to fall into your lap.

 One of the most important things that you can do when growing a landscaping business is develop viable and realistic short-term and long-term strategies.
 An example of a short-term strategy would be planning to buy certain equipment that you need to make landscaping jobs finish easier by the start of the next quarter.